What is COMT?

 - With a COMT heterozygous or homozygous status, it has been clinically observed by physicians that people may have trouble with methyl donors.
 This can lead to ADHD, irritability, hyperactivity, or abnormal behavior.
 They may also be more sensitive to pain.
 Risk may be increased for some neuropsychiatric disorders and impaired estrogen metabolism.

 - Testosterone speeds up the COMT and MAO-A pathway.
 Therefore, optimizing testosterone levels for men and women can be an excellent strategy for those exhibiting symptoms of high dopamine and adrenaline levels.
+See this article on the best exercises to target a slow COMT gene and high dopamine and adrenaline levels.

 How to Nutritionally Approach COMT?